Existence of Large deviations rate function for any $S$-unimodal map: Introduction

-In order to explain the meaning of Theorem A, let us recall that $S$-unimodal maps with non-flat critical points are classified into the following mutually exclusive cases \cite{Guc79}: \begin{itemize} \item[(I)] $f$ has an attracting periodic orbit; \item[(II)] $f$ is infinitely renormalizable; \item[(III)] $f$ is at most finitely remormalizable and has no attracting periodic orbit. \end{itemize} The dynamics is relatively simple in cases (I) or (II): the empirical measure along the orbit of Lebesgue almost every initial point converges in the weak*-topology to the measure supported on the attracting periodic orbit or the attracting Cantor set.
+In order to explain the meaning of Theorem~A, let us recall\footnote{Guckenheimer \cite{Guc79} proved this classification for negative Schwarzian $C^3$ unimodal maps with non-degenerate critical points.
+The same holds in our slightly more general setting.
+For details, see \cite[Chapter~III, $\S$4]{dMevSt93}.} that an $S$-unimodal map $f$ with a non-flat critical point is classified into the following mutually exclusive cases \cite{dMevSt93,Guc79}: \begin{itemize} \item[(I)] $f$ has an attracting periodic orbit. \item[(II)] $f$ is infinitely renormalizable. \item[(III)] $f$ is at most finitely renormalizable and has no attracting periodic orbit. \end{itemize} The dynamics is relatively simple in cases (I) or (II): the empirical measure along the orbit of Lebesgue almost every initial point converges in the weak* topology to the measure supported on the attracting periodic orbit or the attracting Cantor set.
 The dynamics in case (III) is much more complicated and displays a rich array of different statistical behaviors (see e.g., \cite{BKNS96,HofKel90,Jak81,Joh87}).
 As a prototypical example, consider the quadratic map $x\in[0,1]\mapsto a x(1-x)$ with $1< a\leq 4$.
-Then the following holds: \begin{itemize} \item the set of $a$-values corresponding to case (I) is open and dense in the parameter space \cite{GraSwi97}; \item the set of $a$-values corresponding to case (II) is non-empty \cite{Fei78,Fei79}, and has zero Lebesgue measure \cite{Lyu02}; \item the set of $a$-values corresponding to case (III) has positive Lebesgue measure \cite{BenCar85,Jak81}. \end{itemize} Irrespective of rich bifurcations, the LDP continues to hold for an arbitrary parameter $a$.
+The following are well-known: \begin{itemize} \item the set of $a$-values corresponding to case (I) is open and dense in the parameter space \cite{GraSwi97}; \item the set of $a$-values corresponding to case (II) is non-empty \cite{Fei78,Fei79}, and has zero Lebesgue measure \cite{Lyu02}; \item the set of $a$-values corresponding to case (III) has positive Lebesgue measure \cite{BenCar85,Jak81}. \end{itemize} Irrespective of rich bifurcations, Theorem~A states that the LDP continues to hold for an arbitrary parameter $a$.